Skip to main content

 this is a warehouse with rows of bales of cardboard in it

 The Solid Waste Infrastructure for Recycling grant program is a new grant program authorized by the Save Our Seas 2.0 Act and funded through the Infrastructure Investment and Jobs Act.
-The Infrastructure Investment and Jobs Act, also referred to as the Bipartisan Infrastructure Law, provides $275 million for Solid Waste Infrastructure for Recycling grants to support Building a Better America.
-This is allocated as $55 million per year from Fiscal Years 2022 to 2026 to remain available until expended.
-EPA was provided an additional $2.5 million in FY 2022, an additional $6.5 million in FY 2023, and an additional $5 million in FY 2024 to implement the program.
+The Infrastructure Investment and Jobs Act provides $275 million for Solid Waste Infrastructure for Recycling grants.
+Funding is allocated as $55 million per year from Fiscal Years (FY) 2022 to 2026 to remain available until expended.
+EPA was provided an additional $2.5 million in FY 2022, an additional $6.5 million in FY 2023, an additional $4.9 million in both FY 2024 and FY 2025, and an additional $3.5M in FY 2026 to implement the program.

 The Solid Waste Infrastructure for Recycling program provides grants to implement the National Recycling Strategy to improve post-consumer materials management and infrastructure; support improvements to local post-consumer materials management and recycling programs; and assist local waste management authorities in making improvements to local waste management systems.